leftthomas/R2Plus1D-C3D/README.md

 --batch_size                  train batch size [default value is 20] --num_epochs                  train epochs number [default value is 100]
 ```
-Visdom now can be accessed by going to `127.0.0.1:8097/env/$data_type` in your browser, `$data_type` means the dataset type which you are training.
+Visdom now can be accessed by going to `127.0.0.1:8097/env/$data_type` in your browser, `$data_type` means the dataset
+type which you are training.

+### About the inputs
+That dataset contains 9 channels of the inputs: (acc_body, acc_total and acc_gyro) on x-y-z.
+So the input channel is 9.

+Dataset providers have clipped the dataset using sliding window, so every 128 in `.txt` can be considered as an input.
+In real life, you need to first clipped the input using sliding window.

+So in the end, we reformatted the inputs from 9 inputs files to 1 file, the shape of that file is `[n_sample,128,9]`,
+that is, every windows has 9 channels with each channel has length 128.
+When feeding it to Tensorflow, it has to be
+reshaped to `[n_sample,9,1,128]` as we expect there is 128 X 1 signals for every channel.

 ## Benchmarks
 Default PyTorch Adam optimizer hyper-parameters were used without learning rate scheduling.